The New Search Engine Playbook:

 One of the easiest ways to outperform competitors is simply to be more helpful.
 Use richer examples, clearer explanations, and structured visuals.
 LLMs prefer citing pages that offer the most complete, confidently verifiable understanding of a topic.

 When planning your content strategy, don’t overlook what you already have.
-Your existing content may hold some of your biggest AEO opportunities.
+Your existing content may hold some of your biggest opportunities for search and answer engine optimization.

 Most legacy content is too: